Marquez Valdes-Scantling: 2021

 Valdes-Scantling was placed on injured reserve on October 2, 2021.
 He was activated from injured reserve on November 6, 2021.
-In Week 11, against the Minnesota Vikings, he had four receptions for 123 yards and a touchdown in the 34–31 loss.
+In Week 11, against the Vikings, he had four receptions for 123 yards and a touchdown in the 34–31 loss.
 He finished the 2021 season with 26 receptions for 430 receiving yards and three receiving touchdowns.

 Kansas City Chiefs

 On March 24, 2022, Valdes-Scantling signed a three-year, $30 million contract with the Kansas City Chiefs.
-In Week 7, against the San Francisco 49ers, he had three receptions for 111 yards in the 44–23 victory.
+In Week 7, against the 49ers, he had three receptions for 111 yards in the 44–23 victory.
 In the 2022 regular season, he had 42 receptions for 687 receiving yards and two receiving touchdowns in 17 games, of which he started 11.
-In the AFC Championship Game, Valdes-Scantling caught six passes for 111 yards and a touchdown helping the Chiefs defeat the Cincinnati Bengals 23-20.
+In the AFC Championship Game, Valdes-Scantling caught six passes for 116 yards and a touchdown helping the Chiefs defeat the Cincinnati Bengals 23–20.
 Valdes-Scantling won his first Super Bowl championship in the 38–35 victory over the Philadelphia Eagles in Super Bowl LVII.
 He was targeted once with no receptions in the game.

+Valdes-Scantling caught a career-low 21 passes for 315 yards and just one touchdown in the 2023 regular season.
+In the AFC Championship Game against the Baltimore Ravens, Valdes-Scantling caught a 32-yard pass on third down right before the two-minute warning, allowing the Chiefs to run out the rest of the clock and beat the Ravens 17–10.
+In Super Bowl LVIII, Valdes-Scantling had three receptions for 20 yards and a touchdown in the Chiefs 25–22 victory over the San Francisco 49ers.
+On February 28, 2024, he was released.

+Buffalo Bills

+On May 14, 2024, Valdes-Scantling signed a one-year contract with the Buffalo Bills.
+On October 15, following the Bills' acquisition of wide receiver Amari Cooper in a trade with the Cleveland Browns, Valdes-Scantling was released.
+While with the Bills, Valdes-Scantling caught two passes for 26 yards on nine targets.

+New Orleans Saints

+On October 22, 2024, Valdes-Scantling signed with the New Orleans Saints.
+In Week 10 against the Falcons, he had three receptions for 109 yards and two touchdowns.
+In his time with the Bills and the Saints, he totaled 19 receptions for 411 yards and four touchdowns.

+Seattle Seahawks

+On March 12, 2025, Valdes-Scantling signed a one-year, $5.5 million contract with the Seattle Seahawks.
+He was released on August 26 as part of final roster cuts.

+San Francisco 49ers

+On August 27, 2025, Valdes-Scantling signed with the San Francisco 49ers' practice squad.
+He was promoted to the active roster on September 3.
+On October 17, Valdes-Scantling was placed on injured reserve due to a calf injury, and released the next day.

+Pittsburgh Steelers

+On November 4, 2025, Valdes-Scantling signed with the Pittsburgh Steelers practice squad.